Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: RELATED WORKS

 \subsection{Fluid-Structure Interaction for Optimization}

-Out of the previous methods, aside from the traditional CFD solvers, only SU2 and JAX-FLUIDS~\cite{bezgin_jax-fluids_2022} support fluid-structure interaction capabilities.
-Additionally, in the latter case, gradients are computed using automatic differentiation, which can be computationally expensive compared to computing analytic gradients with direct linear algebra.
-In addition, combining FSI with optimization continues to be a challenge.
-Previous work~\cite{du2020functional} has simplified the problem to modeling the fluid as a differentiable Stokes problem, and hence only doing steady-state optimization.
-More recent methods leverage neural-network surrogate models for fluids to speed up the differentiable FSI pipeline for optimization tasks~\cite{nava2022fast} and show how it can be applied to actuation optimization, yet no guarantees can be given on the neural-network surrogate for the fluid simulation, hence it might not generalize to unknown scenarios.
+As previously mentioned, conventional CFD simulators~\cite{jasak_openfoam_2009, palacios_stanford_2014, siemens_digital_industries_software_simcenter_2021, manual_ansys_2009} are currently limited to gradient-based shape optimization via adjoint methods.
+Using FSI for gradient-based, non-shape (e.g., gait) optimization in unsteady flow is still challenging, with previous work simplifying the fluid model to potential flow~\cite{jiao_learning_2021} or Stokes flow~\cite{du_functional_2020, grover_geometric_2018, grover_motion_2019} for low-Reynolds-number regimes.
+Recently, Nava et al. proposed a physics-informed, neural-network model of FSI for the optimization of soft robotic swimmers~\cite{nava_fast_2022}.
+However, no guarantees can be given when generalizing to new shapes and flow conditions.

-Finally, Liu et al. \cite{liu_fishgym_2022} implement an FSI extension based on the OpenAI Gym environment.
-Though not differentiable, their fluid solver implementation, a GPU-optimized lattice-Boltzmann method, is highly efficient and can be integrated in an RL training pipeline.
-The solid skeleton is modeled as an articulated rigid body, and two-way coupling is achieved through an immersed boundary method.
-The advantages of having full fluid solvers as opposed to empirical approximations for hydrodynamics \cite{ma2021diffaqua, tu1994artificial, min2019softcon} are shown in several applications, such as leveraging K\'arm\'an vortices that are formed for faster forward propulsion of the robots.
+Finally, Liu et al. \cite{liu_fishgym_2022} have implemented an FSI extension based in the OpenAI Gym environment.
+While not differentiable, their fluid solver implementation, a GPU-optimized lattice-Boltzmann method, is highly efficient and can be integrated with reinforcement-learning pipelines.
+The FSI is achieved with an immersed-boundary method and various swimming bodies are modeled as articulated rigid bodies.
+The advantages of coupling robot dynamics with full fluid solvers, as opposed to approximated fluid models \cite{manchester_variable_2017, tu_artificial_1994, min_softcon_2019} are shown in several applications, such as leveraging K\'arm\'an vortices for faster propulsion in swimming~\cite{van_rees_optimal_2015, maertens_optimal_2017} and greater lift in flight of flapping-wing microrobots~\cite{chen_computational_2014}.